intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.2 Data Exploration
 **Note:** The following analysis can be found in the [01-EDA.ipynb](html/01-EDA.html).

 A successful machine-learning project must be based on a solid understanding of the data.
 Data exploration is an essential step in the machine-learning pipeline.
 It helps to identify patterns, relationships, and anomalies in the data, which can be used to improve the accuracy of the model.
-Data exploration also helps to identify missing values, outliers, and other data quality issues that can affect the performance of the model.
+Data exploration also helps to identify missing values, outliers, and other data quality issues that can affect the model's performance.
 By understanding the data, we can make informed decisions about which features to include in the model and which to exclude.
 This can help reduce overfitting and improve the generalisation performance of the model.

 Exploratory data analysis (EDA) is the process of analysing and summarising the main characteristics of the data.
 EDA helps to identify patterns, relationships, and anomalies in the data, which can be used to improve the accuracy of the model.
-EDA also helps to identify missing values, outliers, and other data quality issues that can affect the performance of the model.
+EDA also helps to identify missing values, outliers, and other data quality issues that can affect the model's performance.
 By understanding the data, we can make informed decisions about which features to include in the model and which to exclude.
 This can help reduce overfitting and improve the generalisation performance of the model.

 There are different types of analysis during EDA:
-- univariate analysis, which profiles each individual feature.
+- univariate analysis, which profiles each feature.
 The goal is to understand the data type, missing values, and data distribution.
 - multivariate analysis, which looks into the interaction between two or even more data features.
 The goal is to identify how the data features are related to each other, especially their affiliation with the target.
 The insights developed in the multivariate analysis will be important in feature engineering, or providing the training data in such a way that the desirable patterns will be clearer to identify.